-The academic year runs from mid-September to mid-May, and it is divided into two terms, with lessons and exams running over the periods 13/09/2021 - 18/12/2021 and 17/01/2022 - 28/05/2022.
+The academic year runs from mid-September to mid-May, and it is divided into two terms, with lessons and exams running over the periods 19/09/2022 - 16/12/2022 and 16/01/2023 - 31/05/2023.

-The first term is common for all students; in the second term each student must choose one of the two available streams for a total of eleven 6-ECTS courses (30 academic hours of lectures, seminars or labs each).
-Each student can also choose whether to take one or both LABS.
+The first term is common for all students; in the second term each student must choose one of the two available streams for a total of twelve 6-ECTS courses (30 academic hours of lectures, seminars or labs each).
+Each student can also choose whether to take one, two or three LABS.

 Credits will be acquired by attending the courses (at least 80% of each course) and passing a final exam (the format of the exam is course-specific and will be communicated at the beginning of each course).

 All lectures are in English.